maxirosson/jdroid-component-builder/README.md

 * Clone the project to the local environment
 * Execute the following command on the root directory
  * git config user.email your@email.com
+* Add the project on Travis
+* Add JDROID_NEXUS_USERNAME and JDROID_NEXUS_PASSWORD environment variables on Travis